10 Things to Know Before You Arrive

 Make sure to arrive in time to learn about what’s new and different at MIU.
 Also, when to register for classes, move into your new campus room, and much more.
 See the welcome and orientation events for new students.

+- Should I bring my bicycle or car?
 We encourage people to walk or ride bicycles around campus instead of driving — it’s good exercise, you don’t consume fossil fuels or pollute the air, and you can easily get to where you need to go.
 Most buildings on campus have designated bicycle racks and the relatively flat terrain makes bicycling easy.
-Basic supplies and toiletries are available on campus through the University Book Store and the Golden Dome Market and Café.
-The downtown area is less than one mile from campus and offers a variety of stores.
-If you bring a car or bicycle, you must register it with the Security Office on registration day.
-Registration for bicycles is free and it is $50 per year for cars.
+Basic supplies and toiletries are available on campus through the University Store and the Golden Dome Market and Café.
+If you bring a car or bicycle, you must register it (free for bicycles and $50 per year for cars).

-Once you have registered, you may order a private telephone for your room or take advantage of the University’s free voice mail system.
+- Telephone / Cable TV / Internet services Once you have registered, you may order a private telephone for your room or take advantage of the university’s free voice mail system.
 Many students use cell phones; however, most service providers require long contract terms that may be inconvenient or costly.
 Be sure to read all terms and conditions carefully before purchasing a cell phone plan.
-All residence halls have high-speed Internet connections and most are equipped with exercise and TV rooms.
-If you do not already have an e-mail address, you can apply for a University e-mail account after you arrive on campus.
+All residence halls have high-speed Internet connections and most are equipped with TV rooms.
+If you do not already have an email address, you can apply for a university email account after you arrive on campus.

-Small packages can be sent before you register and held at the campus mail room.
+- Can I ship personal belongings prior to arrival?
+Small packages can be sent before you register and held at the campus mailroom.
 Packages should be clearly addressed to: [Your Name], New Student Arriving On [Date], Maharishi International University, Fairfield, IA 52557

 - Shoes for the Rec Center Before using the facilities at the MIU Recreation Center everyone needs to bring extra indoor athletic shoes to change into.

 - Places to Stay in Fairfield, IA See our suggestions for places to stay within a few minutes of campus.